mgillr/crdt-merge/README.md

 - **Not a real-time collaboration tool.** For collaborative text editing, see [Yjs](https://github.com/yjs/yjs) or [Loro](https://github.com/loro-dev/loro).
 - **Not a database.** No persistence, no queries, no networking.
 It's a library.
-- **Not a distributed system.** No gossip protocols, no consensus.
-It provides the merge primitives that distributed systems can use.
+- **Not a distributed system.** Includes gossip state tracking and Merkle sync primitives (v0.6.0), but no built-in networking or consensus.
+It provides the building blocks that distributed systems can use.

 ### Who is it for?